-Crane Family Vineyards was founded by Peter and his wife Frances (who we originally met with); their son Tom Chiarella has since taken over the business from his father.
+Crane Family Vineyards was founded by Peter and his wife Frances (who we originally met with); their son Tom Chiarella eventually took over the business from his father.
 Their family name is not to be confused with Michael Chiarello the chef who has his own Napa wine and coincidentally whose family also comes from the same small region of southern Italy as Peter’s family.
 Peter’s dream of owning a vineyard in Napa was born from a very interesting source.
 While commuting to work in New York City he read a feature in the Wall Street Journal about a select few top businessmen who had other avocations aside from their primary businesses.
 Reading about each of these individuals Peter saw that these were actually all business failures save for one.
 He read about a successful individual who owned vineyards in Napa as a second business and was successfully selling his fruit to other vintners and making a profit.

 This was a business that highly appealed to Peter.
 Unlike many who come to the Napa Valley in retirement with no plans to become either growers or vintners but then get sucked in by the “Napa allure”, Peter came to Napa during his career – because of his company’s decision to locate their offices from Santa Monica.
 He worked for the Doctors Company, the largest physician owned medical malpractice insurer in the country.
 At one point the relocation team identified 17 different communities and on Peter’s strong recommendation, finally settled on Napa for its agricultural feel and dedication to preserving some of the surrounding land…and of course, no big freeways!

-As of our latest update to this review, they focus on several different wines all of which are from their property with the exception of the Zinfandel dessert wine which is sourced from a specific vineyard near Calistoga in the northern part of the Napa Valley.
-They produce four wines; a Cabernet Sauvignon, Merlot, a Cuvee named in tribute to Allison and their Zinfandel dessert wine.
+As of our latest update to this review, they focus on several different wines all of which are from their property with the exception of their Chardonnay and a dessert wine which has been sourced from various vineyard sites within the Napa Valley.
+They produce several wines; Chardonnay, Cabernet Sauvignon, Merlot, a Cuvee named in tribute to Allison and their Zinfandel dessert wine.